I don’t know you!

 Scotty’s reactions to the new babysitter are normal.
 By around seven to nine months, most babies begin to show fear.
-Often this fear shows up when babies see unfamiliar people, like a new babysitter or a family member they haven’t seen for awhile.
+Often this fear shows up when babies see unfamiliar people, like a new babysitter or a family member they haven’t seen for a while.
 This fear is called “stranger anxiety.”
 Babies also begin to show fear when their parents or caregivers leave them with others, even if it is at home or some other familiar place.
 This fear is called “separation anxiety.”
-Although these fears can seem troubling, don’t worry—children around the world develop these fears at about the same age.
+Although these fears seem troubling, don’t worry—children worldwide develop these fears at about the same age.

 Why he’s frightened now

 Why does fear develop around seven to eight months?
-Some researchers believe children begin to show fear when they are able to compare something they know and remember with something they don’t recognize.
-In this view, stranger anxiety is a result of children’s increasing ability to remember and recognize familiar faces and places.
-In other words, as children get better at knowing the difference between familiar and unfamiliar faces, they may become more fearful of faces they don’t know (Lewis & Haviland-Jones, 2000).
+Some researchers believe children begin to show fear when they can compare something they know and remember with something they don’t recognize.
+In this view, stranger anxiety results from children’s increasing ability to remember and recognize familiar faces and places.
+In other words, as children learn the difference between familiar and unfamiliar faces, they may become more fearful of faces they don’t know (Lewis & Haviland-Jones, 2000).

 What we know

 Whatever the reason, stranger anxiety is a normal part of a child’s development that begins around seven to nine months.
-For example, one study observed a group of babies as they grew from age four months to twelve months.
+For example, one study observed a group of babies growing from age four months to twelve months.
 Here’s how it worked:

 Please don’t leave me!

 Most young children get upset when their mothers or other familiar caregivers leave them, even for brief periods of time.
 As children grow to feel a strong attachment to their parents or caregivers, seeing them leave is scary.
-And while it may be heartbreaking for a parent to leave a crying child, the child is actually showing that she has reached an important developmental milestone.
-The young child feels an emotional bond to the parent and that is a good thing!
+And while it may be heartbreaking for a parent to leave a crying child, the child is showing that she has reached an important developmental milestone.
+The young child feels an emotional bond with the parent, and that is a good thing!

 When leaving your child with someone, communicate to your child that he will be safe and that you will be back soon.